quiniver/LlamaGraph/README.md

 X = n-gpu-layers, Y = n-batch, filtered by ubatch, showing normalized PP & TG.

 ![3D Parameter Space](./media/drop-is-real-accross-all-batch-values.webp)
-The 3D view shows that this decrease is in fact real for all values of `batch`.
+The 3D view shows that this decrease at `ngl 18` is in fact real for all values of `batch`.
+Something really strange is going on here, and it's not a limitation of corrent hardware.
+This is just an obscure and unfortunate combination of parameters that you want to avoid on your hardware for this model.

 ### Current status